ryanbinns/ttwatch/README.md

 SUBSYSTEMS=="usb", ATTRS{idVendor}=="1390", ATTRS{idProduct}=="7474", SYMLINK+="tomtom", GROUP="usb", MODE="660"
 ```

+The value for `idProduct` depends on the model of watch that you use.
+For
+original models, `7474` is correct.
+For Spark watches, the `idProduct` value is
+`7477`, although `7475` has also been found.
+Please check `dmesg` output, for
+the correct value.

 This basically gives access to USB devices to members of the "usb" group.
 Create the "usb" group and add yourself to it using: